5- Driving on a Quiet Street

 - Position the vehicle close to the yellow line in the middle of the road.

-- If there is a stop sign or red light, stop with wheels pointed straight ahead before the stop line, crosswalk or intersection.
+- If there is a stop sign or red light, stop with wheels pointed straight and make sure to stop before the stop line, crosswalk, or sidewalk, whichever is first.
 If your wheels are turned, you could be pushed into oncoming traffic, if you are struck from behind.

 - Search the intersection in all directions for vehicles, pedestrians, signs, and signals.